k4yt3x/sshd_config/README.md

 # prevent TCP ports from being forwarded over SSH tunnels
 AllowTcpForwarding no

+# prevent StreamLocal (Unix-domain socket) forwarding
+AllowStreamLocalForwarding no

+# disables all forwarding features
+# overrides all other forwarding switches
+DisableForwarding yes

+# disallow remote hosts from connecting to forwarded ports
+# i.e. forwarded ports are forced to bind to 127.0.0.1 instad of 0.0.0.0
+GatewayPorts no

+# prevent tun device forwarding
+PermitTunnel no

+# suppress MOTD
+PrintMotd no

+# use kernel sandbox mechanisms where possible in unprivileged processes
+# systrace on OpenBSD, Seccomp on Linux, seatbelt on MacOSX/Darwin, rlimit elsewhere
+UsePrivilegeSeparation sandbox

+# disable X11 forwarding since it is not necessary
+X11Forwarding no

+########## Authentication ##########

 # permit only the specified users to login
 #AllowUsers k4yt3x

+# permit only users within the specified groups to login
+#AllowGroups k4yt3x

+# uncomment the following options to permit only pubkey authentication
+# be aware that this will disable password authentication
+#   - AuthenticationMethods: permitted authentication methods
+#   - PasswordAuthentication: set to no to disable password authentication
+#   - UsePAM: set to no to disable all PAM authentication, also disables PasswordAuthentication when set to no
+#AuthenticationMethods publickey
+#PasswordAuthentication no
+#UsePAM no

+# PAM authentication enabled to make password authentication available
+# remove this if password authentication is not needed
+UsePAM yes

 # challenge-response authentication backend it not configured by default
 # therefore, it is set to "no" by default to avoid the use of an unconfigured backend
 ChallengeResponseAuthentication no

+# set maximum authenticaion retries to prevent brute force attacks
+MaxAuthTries 3

+# disallow connecting using empty passwords
+PermitEmptyPasswords no

+# prevent root from being logged in via SSH
+PermitRootLogin no

+# enable pubkey authentication
+PubkeyAuthentication yes

+########## Cryptography ##########

 # explicitly define cryptography algorithms to avoid the use of weak algorithms
 Ciphers chacha20-poly1305@openssh.com,aes256-gcm@openssh.com,aes128-gcm@openssh.com,aes256-ctr,aes192-ctr,aes128-ctr
 HostKeyAlgorithms rsa-sha2-512,rsa-sha2-256,ssh-ed25519
 KexAlgorithms curve25519-sha256@libssh.org,diffie-hellman-group16-sha512,diffie-hellman-group18-sha512,diffie-hellman-group14-sha256
 MACs umac-128-etm@openssh.com,hmac-sha2-256-etm@openssh.com,hmac-sha2-512-etm@openssh.com

+########## Connection Preferences ##########

 # number of client alive messages sent without client responding
 ClientAliveCountMax 2